unschlagbar/vudeljump/README.md

 This compiles the project with optimizations and runs it.

+## How to Play
+- Use A and D to move the Player
+- Use the platforms to get as high as possible
+- Use the button that has no text to respawn

 ## Features
 - Written in **Rust**
 - Direct use of **Vulkan**, no graphics libraries
 - High-performance rendering
+- Gets harder the higher you get (Still remains easy because there are no opponents)

 ---